kyamagu/matlab-sqlite3-driver/README.md

     db_id = sqlite3.open(filename)

-The open operation takes a file name of the database and returns newly created connection id.
+The open operation takes a file name of a database and returns newly created connection id.
 This id can be used for operations until closed.

 Example: